mcpland/testing-mcp/README.md

    - Type (function, object, string, etc.)
    - Function signature (for functions)

-2. **Optional Descriptions**: You can provide human-readable descriptions via `contextDescriptions` to give Claude more context about each API.
+2. **Optional Descriptions**: You can provide human-readable descriptions via `contextDescriptions` to give LLMs more context about each API.

-3. **Available in State**: When Claude calls `get_current_test_state`, the response includes an `availableContext` field listing all available APIs with their metadata.
+3. **Available in State**: When LLMs calls `get_current_test_state`, the response includes an `availableContext` field listing all available APIs with their metadata.

-4. **Smart Code Generation**: Claude uses this information to generate valid `execute_test_step` code that only references available APIs.
+4. **Smart Code Generation**: LLMs uses this information to generate valid `execute_test_step` code that only references available APIs.

 ### Example Response